Enhancing Spatial Reasoning in Large Language Models for Metal-Organic Frameworks Structure Prediction: Experiments

 \subsection{Ablation Study}

+\textbf{Euler angles provide an LLM-friendly rotation representation.} Beyond Euler angles, rotations can be encoded using other compact representations such as unit quaternions and axis–angle vectors.
+We specifically compared Euler angles with the axis-angle vector, which is defined as the product of a rotation angle and a unit axis (see Appendix \ref{app:rotation}) and has been successfully employed in autoregressive molecular structure generation~\citep{fufragment}.
+As shown in \Cref{tb:ab_rotation}, the Euler angle-based representation yields a substantial structure prediction accuracy over the axis-angle representation.
+We speculate that Euler angles provide a more intuitive format for LLMs, whereas axis-angle representations demand stronger spatial priors, which may hinder the LLM’s precise prediction of block orientations.

 \textbf{Spatial-aware CPT greatly enhances LLMs' spatial reasoning capabilities.} As shown in \Cref{fig:abaltion}, incorporating our proposed CPT stage yields a significant MR improvement over the pure SFT model.
-To isolate the contribution of explicit spatial knowledge, we conducted an ablation study in which spatial and geometric descriptors, including the topology code, molecular weight, PCA spans and rotated axis, were removed from the CPT prompts (`w/o spatial info').
-This results in a pronounced degradation in predictive accuracy.
+To isolate the contribution of explicit spatial knowledge, we conducted an ablation study in which all spatial and geometric descriptors, including the topology code, molecular weight, PCA spans, and rotated axis, were removed from the CPT prompts (`w/o spatial info').
+This results in a clear decline in MR and a notable increase in RMSE.
+To better characterize the spatial failure modes, we further evaluate the generated structures using two \texttt{MOFChecker}~\citep{jin2025mofchecker} validity metrics in \Cref{fig:mofchecker}: \texttt{has\_atomic\_overlaps} and \texttt{has\_lone\_molecules}, which indicate steric clashes and topological errors, respectively.
+Spatial-aware CPT substantially reduces both types of structural invalidity compared with SFT and CPT without spatial priors.
 These findings demonstrate the effectiveness of the spatial-aware strategy in enabling LLMs to interpret complex 3D geometries.

-\textbf{Matching-driven RL constitutes a critical component.} As further illustrated in \Cref{fig:abaltion}, incorporating the RL stage achieves the best overall performance, yielding a substantial increase in MR and a marked reduction in RMSE relative to the preceding stages.
-These results indicate that SAPO effectively guides the generation policy toward the high-reward distribution, thereby significantly improving the accuracy of the predicted structures.
+\textbf{Matching-driven RL constitutes a critical component.} As shown in \Cref{fig:abaltion}, incorporating the RL stage achieves the best overall performance, yielding a pronounced improvement in predictive accuracy.
+Notably, the RL stage significantly reduces the number of structurally implausible structures, effectively mitigating errors such as block collisions and disconnections (\Cref{fig:mofchecker}).
+A subsequent qualitative analysis in \Cref{fig:sft_rl_comp} further corroborates that this RL refinement aligns the generated structures more closely with the ground truth.
+Overall, these results demonstrate that SAPO effectively steers the generation policy toward high-reward distribution, thereby substantially improving the accuracy of the predicted structures.